ndifiori/Regex-Tutorial/README.md

 ## Author

 My name is Nathan Difiori and I am currenlty a UCI Fullstack Bootcamp student.
-Here is a link to my Github.
+Below is a link to my Github.
 Please feel free to reach out to me: ndifiori@gmail.com .

 Here is my [Github Repo](https://github.com/ndifiori?tab=repositories).